-Reactor engineering for environmental chemistry (Prof. Desiree Plata)
+Reactor engineering for environmental chemistry (Prof. Desiree Plata): NOT ADVISING STUDENTS IN 2023-24 industrial innovation.

-Informing sustainable design of industrially important materials and processes requires an understanding of the environmental impacts of those processes in advance of a priori.
-Unfortunately, understanding the fate of chemicals in the environment is often too slow to inform industrial innovation.
 Research in the Plata lab seeks to overcome this limitation through the construction of reactors to simulate Earth- and Industrial-processes (e.g., material weathering or manufacture, respectively), generation of parametric datasets, and modeling to guide environmentally benign design.
 Potential MEng CES projects include: